truedigital/True.Kentico.Forms/True.Kentico.Forms/NuGet/Content/readme.txt

 The package is designed to work inside an MVC web application project (minimum MVC v4), so ensure you install it into the correct project type.
 The project is compatible with .NET 4.5 upwards.

 The package provides you with a single library that provides:
-1. mapping of form fields from Kentico into a poco that implements IForm
+1. A class that represents the BizForm object
-2. html helpers to render the form fields, including
+2. Html helpers to render the form fields, including
 	a. validation as configured in the form in Kentico
 	b. tool tips and help text as configured in Kentico; and
 	c. note that custom renderers can be registered and used in place of the default ones
-3. a repository to load the form from, and save the submitted data back to, Kentico
+3. A repository to load the form from, and save the submitted data back to, Kentico
+4. A custom model binder to convert the request data into an IForm type
-4. an assets folder, containing basic styles and jQuery validation plugin and logic
+5. An assets folder, containing basic styles and the necessary JavaScript files

-The package is dependent on several Kentico libraries, which are included in the package as well as jQuery and jQuery validate, which are also included in the package.
+The package is dependent on several Kentico libraries, which are included in the package.
+Also included are dependent JavaScript libraries: jQuery, jQuery validate and pikaday, which is a date picker plugin.

 Getting Started

 The parts your application will need are outlined below.
 First, you will need at least a controller and a view.
-The controller should have an action to render the form; this can use the FormRepository.GetForm method.
+The controller should have an action to render the form; this can use the FormRepository.GetForm method to retrieve the form from Kentico by form name.
 An appropriate route or routing convention should be in place to ensure the controller action can be hit by the application.
 For the model you can either use the package's type Form, or make your own custom model that implements IForm.

 Controller: